thoughtbot/maybe_haskell/book/haskell-basics.md

 ## Kinds and Parameters

 Imagine we wanted to generalize this `Person` type.
 What if people were able to hold arbitrary things?
-What that thing is (its type) doesn't really matter, the only meaningful thing we can say about it is if it's there or not.
+What if what that thing is (its type) doesn't really matter, the only meaningful thing we can say about it is if it's there or not.
 What we had before was a *person with an age* or a *person without an age*, what we want here is a *person with a thing* or a *person without a thing*.

 One way to do this is to *parameterize* the type: